Dave Catching

 David Catching (born June 7, 1961) is an American musician from Memphis, Tennessee.
-He is a founding member of the California stoner rock bands earthlings? from 1993–present, and Queens of the Stone Age from 1996-2000, a former touring member of Eagles of Death Metal from 2003-2017 and the current operator of the Rancho De La Luna recording studio.
+He founded the California stoner rock band earthlings? in 1993, was a member of Queens of the Stone Age from 1996-2000, a touring member of Eagles of Death Metal from 2003-2017 and is the co-founder and operator of the Rancho De La Luna recording studio.